cloudevents/spec/discovery/spec.md

 This MUST delete the Service at the referenced URL.

-The request URL MAY include an OPTIONAL `epoch` query parameter, and if present, the Discovery Endpoint MUST reject the request if the corresponding Service has a different `epoch` value than the query parameter.
+The request URL MAY include an OPTIONAL `epoch` query parameter, and if present and is less than the Service's current `epoch` value, then the request MUST fail.

 The follow responses are defined by this specification:
 - `200 OK` if the Service was deleted or does not exist.
   - The HTTP Response Body MUST include a Service definition with at least its `id` attribute.
 It SHOULD include the remaining Service attributes as they existed at the time of processing the request if possible.
     Note that if the Service was deleted prior to processing of this request the Service values might not be available to be returned.
-- `409 Conflict` if the given `epoch` was not equal to the existing `epoch` of the Service.
+- `409 Conflict` if the given `epoch` was less than the Service's current value.

 Other responses are allowed, but not defined by this specification.